didjcodt/controle_girouette/README.md

-Using an ESP32 to control a French LED Panel
+Using an ESP32 to control a D713-2 FHLP99 bus LED display (Named Controle Girouette)